lauracabtay/django-pokemon-crawler/README.md

 ### With more time, I would have considered:

-- Making the update-pokemon-data command asynchronous (would increase speed of processing and make it more scalable).
+- Implement asynchronous or parallelised execution of the update-pokemon-data command (would increase speed of processing and make it more scalable).
 - Implementing a scheduler - this would run the update automatically at a time where there is less traffic - e.g. night time.
 - Implementing deletions of Pokemons that don’t exist anymore (if this is a thing).
 - Handling exceptions in a less generic way.